Archived-Organization-RollForGuild/rollforguild.com/README.md

 1. Set all of your environment variables in a `.env` file at the root of the project
 1. Open the Debug tab and run the `RFG: Full` program

+### Code Style

+#### ESLint

+We have ESLint setup to error if our code styles aren't adhered to.
+Feel free to PR changes to the ESLint file, but make sure the do so as an individual PR.
+Changes to ESLint that are included with other changes will not be approved.

+#### Commits

+Commits to this project should use the [Angule commit conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
+We'll be adding a listing of allowed scopes in the future.